jupyterlab-contrib/jupyterlab-vim/README.md

 ### Transition between modes

 Note that there are three modes (Insert, Normal and Jupyter Command).
-The transition between them happens only with the key ESC, but you can enable a different transition from Normal mode to Jupyter Command mode.
+The transition between them happens only with the key <kbd>ESC</kbd>, but you can enable a different transition from Normal mode to Jupyter Command mode.

 Go to *Setting / Settings Editor / Notebook Vim* and unmark the option `Enable Esc and Ctrl-[ leaving vim Normal mode to Jupyter Command mode`.
-From now on, `ESC` will move you from Insert to Normal mode and `Shift+ESC` will move you from Normal to Jupyter Command mode.
+From now on, <kbd>ESC</kbd> will move you from Insert to Normal mode and <kbd>Shift</kbd>+<kbd>ESC</kbd> will move you from Normal to Jupyter Command mode.

 ## Special Thanks